CEA Barcelona Center Faculty

 Oliver Simon Sutton

-Oliver Simon Sutton teaches “Contemporary Spain; History, Politics and Society”, and will be teaching “Brand Barcelona; Selling Barcelona in a Globalized World” from October 2011.
+Oliver Simon Sutton has taught “Brand Barcelona: Marketing the Global City” since October 2011.
 He has more than 10 years of teaching experience, principally in the fields of English language and English for academic purposes.
 During this time, he has acquired a great deal of experience and skill in employing experiential learning techniques with multinational classes of young people in a variety of different countries.
 Learner autonomy and guiding students to make discoveries for themselves has been central to his teaching practice, as well as creating a dynamic and stimulating learning environment.

 In the 1990’s, Mr. Sutton's main area of academic interest was philosophy, and he was awarded an MPhil from the Manchester Metropolitan University (UK) for his thesis entitled Beyond the Language of Metaphysics; A Joint Analysis of Wittgenstein and Heidegger.
 In the last 10 years, he has become increasingly interested in the relations between the processes of globalization, capitalism and social and cultural transformation.
 In 2005, he received an Master's Degree in Globalization, Cooperation and Development from the University of Barcelona (Spain).
 Oliver received his Bachelor's Degree in Politics and Philosophy from Manchester Polytechnic (UK) in 1991.